mika-s/RandomPerson/RandomPersonLib/Readme.md

 #### Example 2

-Create an option object and set a few of them to true.
-Generate one Person and print the mobile phone number to the console.
+Create an option object and set two options to true.
+Generate a Person and print the mobile phone number to the console.

 ```cs